rosaaestrada/Predicting-2025-GDP/README.md

 ## Purpose
 In this project I wanted to predict which country is likely to experience higher GDP growth rates in 2025 using Logistic Regression, Random Forest, and R-squared.

+## Built with:
+- Python=
+-

+## Files:
+- Data - Contains raw data and preprocessed data
+- Jupyter Notebook - The full source code along with explanations as a .ipynb file
+- Python Code - The full source code along with explanations as a .py file
+- Src - location on where the data was collected from
+- Results - Summary Statistics, visualizations, and final evaluation of the project

 ## Data